 111. Boosts Psychomotor Vigilance

-Science has proven that even novice meditators are able to boost their Psychomotor Vigilance (the speed at which a person reacts to visual stimuli) after just 40 minutes of meditation.29
+Science has proven that even novice meditators are able to boost their Psychomotor Vigilance (the speed at which a person reacts to visual stimuli) after just 40 minutes of meditation.

 112. Analytical Mind

 Buddhist monks recommend analytic meditation on a daily basis.
-In this type of meditation, we need to meditation on the information accumulate by our minds from various sources and use reasoning to decode it.
+In this type of meditation, we need to meditate on the information accumulated by our minds from various sources and use reasoning to decode it.
 You can easily incorporate this kind of meditation at the workplace for greater analytical thinking, which will lead you to deconstruct the most complex problems.

 113. Eliminates Winter Fatigue